Abstract Factory Design Pattern in C#

 ICourse.cs

-Create an interface with the name ICourse.cs and then copy and paste the following code into it.
+Create an interface named ICourse.cs, and copy and paste the following code.
 This is going to be one of the Abstract Products.
 Each distinct product of the Course product family should have a base interface.
 In this case, all variants of Course products (Front-End and Back-End) must implement this ICourse interface.
 As you can see, we have created the following interface with three abstract methods, which will be implemented by the subclasses (FrontEndCourse and BackEndCourse).

 namespace AbstractFactoryRealTimeExample